Node.js Quick Start

 - The file name must be

-scf_bootstrapwithout extension- Ensure the file has execute permission
+scf_bootstrapwith no extension- Ensure the file has execute permissions

 chmod +x scf_bootstrap